About the Artist:

 An estimated $30 (or less) materials fee will be due the day of the workshop.

-Click the button below or email Patti Kenney to register for this workshop.
+Click the title below or email Patti Kenney to register for this workshop.